ost-utechja/UTech_Jamaica_Student_FAQs/other.md

 # Other Frequently Asked Questions

+This section covers general academic and administrative questions that students commonly ask.<br>
-Click a question to view the answer.
+Click a question to view the full answer.
-Use Ctrl + F (Windows) or ⌘ + F (Mac) to search within this page.

 ---

 <details>
 <summary><strong>How do I take a break from my studies?</strong></summary>

-To take a break from your studies, you must:
+If you need to take a break from your studies, you are required to submit formal documentation.<br><br>

+To do so:<br><br>

-1. Complete a CSAAC or FSAAC form to request either a leave of absence or withdrawal
+1. Complete a CSAAC or FSAAC form to request either a leave of absence or withdrawal<br>
-2. Submit the form to your College, Faculty, or the Student Relations Office in the Student Services Building
+2. Submit the completed form to your College, Faculty, or the Student Relations Office in the Student Services Building<br><br>

-Approval is normally granted for one academic year.
+Approval is normally granted for one academic year.<br><br>

-This period is excluded from the time allowed to complete your programme.
+This approved period is excluded when calculating the time allowed to complete your programme.

 </details>